When importing goods into the EU, it is important to consider both REACH and RoHS. But often that is easier said than done.

 REACH applies to all chemical substances for both industrial processes but also in our day-to-day lives.
 For example in cleaning products and paints as well as in articles such as clothes, furniture and electrical appliances.

-REACH regulations state that it is the responsibility of the manufacturer or importer to know the chemicals in each of their products and to prove the safety of all the substances used.
+REACH regulations state it is the responsibility of the manufacturer or importer to know the chemicals in each of their products and to prove the safety of all the substances used.
 The average manufacturer could be required to register up to 3,000 substances.

-The requirement is to collect, collate and submit data to the European Chemicals Agency (ECHA) on the hazardous properties of all substances manufactured or imported into the EU in quantities above 1 tonne per year.
+The REACH compliance requirement is to collect, collate and submit data to the European Chemicals Agency (ECHA) on the hazardous properties of all substances manufactured or imported into the EU in quantities above 1 tonne per year.
 Certain substances of high concern, such as carcinogenic, mutagenic and reproductive toxic substances (CMRs) will have to be authorised.
 Chemicals will be registered in three phases according to the tonnage of the substance evaluation; more than 1000 tonnes a year, or substances of highest concern, must be registered in the first 3 years; 100-1000 tonnes a year must be registered in the first 6 years and 1-100 tonnes a year must be registered in the first 11 years.

 However, as public pressure mounts to add more substances under REACH, companies will be pressured to stay up to date with new registration rules and deadlines and to help ensure compliance with RoHS and REACH, many companies will take advantage of electronic component databases.

-RoHS vs REACH Comparative Table
+RoHS and REACH Compliance Comparison Table

 |RoHS is evaluated at the homogenous material level||REACH is evaluated at the article level|